User Guide#

 Installation#

-The stable version of OpenMM-ML can be installed with conda or mamba.
+The stable version of OpenMM-ML can be installed with pip.

 mamba install -c conda-forge openmm-ml